kamalbuilds/ava-the-ai-agent/README.md

 - Stay updated with the latest crosschain yield opportunities
 - Maintain desired portfolio allocations
 - React quickly to market changes
+- Track and manage social tokens and creator coins

 ## 💡 Solution
 An autonomous group of AI agents that manages your Multichain DeFi portfolio by: